Technical Reference

 What is the most fire resistant fence material?

-Are aluminum fences fireproof?
+Are aluminum fences non-combustible?

 What does ASTM E84 Class A mean for fencing?